Erotemic/shitspotter/README.rst

 This module will contain an algorithm for training a pytorch network to detect poop in images, and a script for detecting poop in unseen images given a pretrained model.

-The dataset currently contains 35GB of outdoor images taken with a phone.
+The dataset currently contains mostly outdoor images taken with a phone.
 The general process of acquiring the dataset has been:
 1. My dog poops or I see a rogue poop,
 2. I take a "before" picture of the poop,
 3. I pick up the poop,
 4. I take an "after" picture as a high-correlation negative, and
 5. I take a 3rd image of a different nearby area to get a lower-correlation-negative.
-The dataset is currently unannotated, but but before/after pairs will help with bootstrapping.
+New data is added roughly each month, and each new set of data adds about 1GB to the dataset size.
-Annotations and the data manifest will be managed using kwcoco.
+Most of the dataset is unannotated with segmentation polygons.

-Both the code and the dataset will be open source.
+Annotations and the data manifest are managed using kwcoco.

-The code will be published as it is written to this repo.
+The code and the dataset are open source with permissive licensing.
-The data and pretrained models will be made public on IPFS.
+The data and pretrained models are distributed via IPFS, BitTorrent, and centralized mechanisms.

 Downloading